mliza/HAOT/paper/paper.md

     \caption{Atmospheric index of refraction for dry air. \label{fig:atmosphericIndexOfRefraction}}
 \end{figure}

-The Gladstone-Dale constant is an important constant used to calculate the index of refraction (equation \ref{eq:indexGD}).
+The Gladstone-Dale constant is a key parameter used to calculate the index of refraction as given by Equation \ref{eq:indexGD}.
+This constant is directly related to the fluid’s density and, in the case of hypersonic flows, must account for the contributions of multiple species due to the high-temperature chemical nonequilibrium effects present in such flows.

  For a dilute gas, the index of refraction can be approximated as:

 \begin{equation}\label{eq:indexGD}
 n - 1 = \sum\limits_{s = 1}^{N} K_s \rho_s
 \end{equation}

-Where: $n$ is the index of refraction, $K_s$ is the species' Gladstone-Dale constants, and $\rho_s$ is the species density.
+Where: $n$ is the index of refraction, $K_s$ represents the Gladstone-Dale constant for species $s$, and $\rho_s$ is the corresponding species density.

-Figure \ref{fig:speciesGladstoneDale} shows the Gladstone-Dale constants for a five-species gas.
-The species density was calculated using the CFD tool, SU2 [@Maier2021], [@Maier2023a].
-These densities were then loaded into the `HAOT` tool to calculate Figure \ref{fig:speciesGladstoneDale}.
+Figure \ref{fig:speciesGladstoneDale} presents the Gladstone-Dale constants for a five-species gas.
+The species densities were computed using the CFD tool, SU2 [@Maier2021], [@Maier2023a].
+These computed densities were then imported into the `HAOT` tool to generate Figure \ref{fig:speciesGladstoneDale}.
 \begin{figure}[h!]
     \centering
     \includegraphics[width=0.8\textwidth]{3C_speciesGladstoneDale.png}
     \caption{Species Gladstone-Dale constants for a five-species gas.\label{fig:speciesGladstoneDale}}
 \end{figure}

-Another way of calculating the index of refraction is using the polarizability, as shown in equation \ref{eq:indexPolarizability}.
+An alternative method for calculating the index of refraction involves using polarizability, as expressed in Equation \ref{eq:indexPolarizability}:
 \begin{equation}\label{eq:indexPolarizability}
     n - 1 = \frac{1}{2\epsilon_0}\sum\limits_{s = 1}\alpha_s N_s
 \end{equation}
-Where: $\epsilon_0$ is the dielectric constant in vacuum, $\alpha_s$ is the species' polarizability constant, and $N_s$ is the partial species mass fraction.
+Where: $\epsilon_0$ is the dielectric constant in vacuum, $\alpha_s$ is the polarizability constant for species $s$, and $N_s$ represents the number density of species $s$.

-Figure \ref{fig:kerlPolarizability} uses the extrapolation (equation \ref{eq:kerlExtrapolation}) developed by [@Kerl1992], based on the work of [@Hohm1986].
+Figure \ref{fig:kerlPolarizability} presents results obtained using an extrapolation method (Equation \ref{eq:kerlExtrapolation}) developed by [@Kerl1992], based on the work of [@Hohm1986].
+This method provides a temperature-dependent correction to the static polarizability, improving accuracy for high-temperature conditions relevant to hypersonic flows and aero-optical calculations.
 \begin{equation}\label{eq:kerlExtrapolation}
 \alpha(\omega, T) = \frac{\alpha(0,0)}{1 - \left(\frac{\omega}{\omega_0}\right)^2} \left( 1 + bT + cT^2\right)
 \end{equation}
-Where: $\alpha$ is the polarizability as a function of the laser's frequency $\omega$ and temperature $T$. $b$ and $c$ are extrapolation constants, all of which are implemented in the `HAOT` package, and $\omega_0$ is the oscillation frequency of the diatomic molecule.
+Where: $\alpha(\omega, T)$ represents the polarizability as a function of laser's frequency $\omega$ and temperature $T$.
+The parameters $b$ and $c$ are empirical extrapolation constants, and $\omega_0$ is the characteristic oscillation frequency of the diatomic molecule.
+These values are implemented in the `HAOT` package, allowing for easy computation of temperature-dependent polarizability.

-Figure \ref{fig:kerlPolarizability} shows the change of polarizability as a function of temperature.
+Figure \ref{fig:kerlPolarizability} illustrates the variation of polarizability with temperature for oxygen $(O_2)$ at a laser wavelength of $633\, nm$, demonstrating the effectiveness of Kerl’s method in modeling optical properties under varying thermodynamic conditions.
 \begin{figure}[h!]
     \centering
     \includegraphics[width=0.8\textwidth]{kerlPolarizability_O2_633nm.png}